day ice cave tour Reykjavik

 2-Day Ice Cave & Northern Lights Tour

-This 2-Day Ice Cave & Northern Lights Tour will show you blue ice caves, majestic glaciers, breath-taking waterfalls, and endless lava fields – and with a bit of luck, you will see the Northern Lights dance the night away.
+This 2-Day Ice Cave & Northern Lights Tour will take you to the most famous sights along the South Coast: Seljalandsfoss, Skogafoss, Reynisfjara Black Sand Beach, to the famous blue ice cave are of Vatnajokull.
+You will see majestic glaciers, breath-taking waterfalls, and endless lava fields – and with a bit of luck, you will see the Northern Lights dance the night away.

 South Shore Highlights, Glacier Lagoon & Ice Caving

 We travel along the South Shore up to the Glacier Lagoon area.
-You will, of course, see all the famous sights on the way: Seljalandsfoss Waterfall, Skogafoss Waterfall, Reynisfjara beach, Laki Lava Field, Vatnajokull Glacier, Svinafellsjokull Glacier, Glacier Lagoon, Glacier Beach and a natural ice cave in Vatnajokull Glacier.
+You will, of course, see all the famous sights on the way: Seljalandsfoss Waterfall, Skogafoss Waterfall, Reynisfjara Black Beach, Laki Lava Field, Vatnajokull Glacier, Svinafellsjokull Glacier, Glacier Lagoon, Glacier Beach and a natural ice cave in Vatnajokull Glacier.

 The Best of Iceland in One Tour

 If you have already been to Iceland and done the touristy stuff, then this is the tour for you!
-Just 2 days of pure Icelandic nature travelling in a small group, making new friends, enjoying good food, and relaxing in a Nordic “hygge” atmosphere.
+Just 2 days of pure Icelandic nature travelling in a small group, making new friends, enjoying good food, and relaxing in a Nordic “

 We have included everything from icebergs to accommodation, so all you have to do is lean back and enjoy this 2-Day Ice Cave & Northern Lights Tour.